 A Victory Garden was a common practice for families before lawns replaced vegetable gardens.
 Recent events have taught us that food shortages can occur, even in modern times.
 Having your own kitchen garden right outside your back door will give you peace of mind.

 Some of the best plants to grow in your vegetable garden are tomatoes, zucchini, lettuce, cucumbers, carrots, onions, garlic, and peppers.
 You can also add an herb garden and citrus trees to your Victory garden.
+Start with the types of plants that are easiest to grow.

 To find out how to make your own Victory Garden, take a look at this article on how to get started.